Shaina Amin

-Mahmuda Amin Shaina (born 26 February 1991) is a former Bangladeshi television and Bangladeshi film actress and also a model.
+Mahmuda Amin Shaina (born 26 February 1991) is a former Bangladeshi television and film actress and also a model.
 She began her career as a model appearing in commercials in 2005.
 In 2006 she made her debut in television drama performing in Cross Connection.
-She then has appeared in several television drama, film and series till now.
+She then has appeared in several television drama,film and series till now.

 In 2011, Amin first acted in feature film Meherjaan directed by Rubaiyat Hossain.
 In the film she played the role of Young Meherjaan.
 She appeared in two more films released in 2012 and 2015, which are Pita (The Father) directed by Masud Akhand and Putro Ekhon Poyshawala directed by Nargis Akter.

 Early life and education

 Shaina was born in Mecca, Saudi Arabia to parents of Bangladeshi descent.
 Her father, Nurul Amin, is a businessman, and her mother, Hasna Amin, is a housewife.
 At the age of one and half, her parents moved to Bangladesh and settled at Lalmatia in Dhaka.
 She learned dance from Shibli Mohammad and admitted into a dance school called "Nrityangon".
 She went to Lalmatia Women's College in Dhaka and currently studies there.